-Comfy couches, free WiFi and even a fire crackling in the hearth—a visit to Panera Bread is like stopping at your best friend’s house for a bite on your way home.
-But don’t get too cozy.
-While the Panera menu is home to a wide variety of seemingly healthy options like soups, salads and breakfast sandwiches, finding something that’s actually good for your weight loss goals is harder than it might appear.
+Comfy couches, free WiFi, and even a fire crackling in the hearth—a visit to Panera Bread is like stopping at your best friend’s house for a bite on your way home…but don’t get too cozy.
+While the Panera menu appears to have a wide variety of seemingly healthy options like soups, salads, and sandwiches, finding something that’s actually good for your weight loss goals is harder than it might appear.
 Menu items that are low in calories can carry up to half your daily recommended amount of sodium and a day’s worth of fat—while some of the Panera’s more caloric entries may actually be among your best choices.

-A little confusing, we know.
-So to cut through the noise—and all the numbers—we’ve sorted through the nutrition facts (everything from calories and fat to sodium and fiber) to find the best and worst sandwich and soup options at Panera Bread.
-To make sure we were recommending the absolute best choices, we iced all seasonal items and just included Panera’s regular menu.
+It’s a little confusing, we know.
+To cut through the noise—and all the numbers—we’ve sorted through the nutrition facts (everything from calories and fat to sodium and fiber) to find the best and worst sandwich, pasta, soup, and salad options at Panera Bread.
+To make sure we were recommending the absolute best choices, we excluded all seasonal items and just included Panera’s regular menu.
 Although calories played a role in our rankings, we also dinged items that were too high in sodium and saturated fats.
 Now settle in on that couch and enjoy.

 These satisfying soups will warm you up by the spoonful, but some might leave you loosening your belt.
 Read on to see how your favorite soups at Panera stack up.

 This thick and creamy bowl will not only cost you the most calories out of all of Panera’s soups, you’ll also get a heart-stopping 39 grams of fat and 1,040 mg of sodium — about as much as you’re supposed to consume of each in a whole day.
 Not to mention that 24 of those 39 grams of fat are saturated, which you’re supposed to only have at most 20 grams of per day.

 Baked Potato Soup